• Skip to main content

 8. Wear protective clothing.

 When necessary, dress children in long sleeves, pants and shoes to avoid skin exposure.
 This comes in handy when they are doing messy paint projects.
+They may like to wear an apron when making with things like play dough.

 9. Wash Hands